stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

         $ chmod go-rwx ~/.stormpath/apiKey.properties

-The `apiKey.properties` file holds your API key information, and can be used to easily authentication with the Stormpath library.
+The `apiKey.properties` file holds your API key information, and can be used to easily authenticate with the Stormpath library.

 ***